scsmriti/travel_advisor/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### deployed on netlify:
+Go to this link for deployed version:   [https://travel-advisor-smc.netlify.app/]

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**